-The unit is equipped with a direct drive ECM fan motor for maximum efficiency.
+The Nordic AHH/AHV air handler is equipped with a direct drive ECM fan motor for maximum efficiency.
 The motor features a soft start which provides a smooth, quiet ramp up to operating speed.
-The motor will maintain the programmed air flow up to a maximum external static value.
+The motor will maintain the programmed air flow up to the maximum external static value.

-The air flow can be set to four different levels by changing the position on the Air Flow board located in the electrical box.
-The four levels are indicated in the table.
+The air flow can be set to four different levels by manually changing the wire position on the tap board located in the air handler's electrical box.
+The four levels are indicated in the below table.
 Refer also to the airflow tables in the Model Specific Information section.
 Units are shipped with the MED position selected for nominal air flow.

-It is recommended that airflow reduction (below) only be used with the HIGH or MAX air flow setting.
+The air flow can be further reduced by 15% by making a dry contact across $AR_1$ and $AR_2$ on the air handler's terminal strip.
+This can be used by a zone controller or other external relay for applications that have multiple zones, or retrofits with undersized ductwork to help reduce air flow noise.
+It is recommended that airflow reduction only be used with the HIGH or MAX air flow setting.
 Care should be taken to ensure that the unit does not trip a safety control in heating or cooling mode if the 15% reduction is used in conjunction with the MED or LOW air flow setting.